qaalabs/DE5M6/docs/day4/sprint1.md

 ---

-## ☁️ Cloud & Modern Tools (2-3 points)
+## Cloud & Modern Tools (2-3 points)

 ### Azure Monitor Integration (3 points)
-**Story:** As a Data Engineer, I want to integrate with Azure Monitor so that pipeline metrics appear in our enterprise dashboard.
+!!! abstract "As a Data Engineer, I want to integrate with Azure Monitor so that pipeline metrics appear in our enterprise dashboard."

 **Key Tasks:**

 - Research Azure Monitor capabilities for data pipelines
 - Design integration approach for custom metrics
 - Plan alerting and notification setup